MosesSupposes/Purescript-By-Example/text/chapter11.md

 This module's project introduces the following new dependencies:

-- `purescript-ordered-collections`, which provides data typs for immutable maps and sets
+- `ordered-collections`, which provides data typs for immutable maps and sets
-- `purescript-transformers`, which provides implementations of standard monad transformers
+- `transformers`, which provides implementations of standard monad transformers
-- `purescript-node-readline`, which provides FFI bindings to the [`readline`](https://nodejs.org/api/readline.html) interface provided by NodeJS
+- `node-readline`, which provides FFI bindings to the [`readline`](https://nodejs.org/api/readline.html) interface provided by NodeJS
-- `purescript-yargs`, which provides an applicative interface to the [`yargs`](https://www.npmjs.com/package/yargs) command line argument processing library
+- `yargs`, which provides an applicative interface to the [`yargs`](https://www.npmjs.com/package/yargs) command line argument processing library

 It is also necessary to install the `yargs` module using NPM: